 In recent years, the term local AI has started to appear more frequently in technical discussions and product descriptions.
-At a basic level, local AI refers to models that run directly on a user’s device or within a controlled local environment, rather than relying on remote cloud infrastructure.
-This shift did not happen suddenly.
+At a basic level, local AI refers to models that run directly on a user's device or within a controlled local environment, rather than relying on remote cloud infrastructure.
+This shift didn't happen suddenly.
 It emerged as a response to growing concerns around data privacy, constant dependence on internet connectivity, and the rising cost of cloud-based AI systems.
-Tools like Sigma Eclipse reflect this change by bringing AI execution back onto the user’s machine instead of outsourcing it to external servers.
+Tools like Sigma Browser reflect this change by bringing AI execution back onto the user's machine instead of outsourcing it to external servers.

 From a functional perspective, local LLMs are capable of many of the same tasks as cloud-based models.
 They can generate text, answer questions, analyze documents, and assist with writing.
 The difference lies not in what the model can do, but in where and how it does it.
 With local AI, prompts, contextual information, and generated outputs are processed on the device itself, rather than being transmitted to an external service.